SondreJa/Pathfinder-2E/worlds/Aldorin/Deities and Primordials/Greater Deities/The Watcher.md

 Anathema to The Watcher would be to falsify information, or to change outcomes for personal gain.
 While it's not anathema to prevent a law from being broken in front of them, devout followers would say that their duty is simply to observe and record, not interfere or participate.

 ## The Panopticon
 The Panopticon is a group of devout followers who are dedicated to gathering, cataloguing and distributing information.
 It is common for the larger cities of the world to have a Panopticon Library, a combination of library and temple to The Watcher.
-They have librarians with vast knowledge over what information they have stored, what is considered dangerous and classified and if they don't have something, they
+They have librarians with vast knowledge over what information they have stored, what is considered dangerous and classified and if they don't have something, they might often know if another library has access to it.
+However their members aren't limited to just librarians and scribes, but spies, journalists and observers are included in their ranks too.

+Members of the Panopticon are typically signified with a dark cloth cowl that is wrapped around their head and mouth,